ztMotaLee/Interesting_small_toys/README.md

 # Interesting small toys: Self-Evolutional AI
 This repository contains a toy example of a self-evolving AI system for image classification.
 The goal is to explore how a model can autonomously evolve its architecture and training parameters by randomly selecting and mutating layers.
-While experimental and not intended for production, this project demonstrates fundamental ideas behind neural architecture search and evolutionary algorithms in a clear and accessible way.

 ## Components